vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

 is called Residential Property Assessments.csv.

 ## Data Overview
-The dataset contains auction indices and various predictors including:
+The dataset contains assessment records for 1,626 residential properties, with the following key variables:

-- Weather conditions (Winter/Harvest Rain, Growing/Harvest Temperature)
+- Assessment value (in dollars)
-- Age of wine
+- Livable area (in square feet)

-- Market factors (French Population, US Alcohol Consumption)
+I implemented a linear regression model to quantify the relationship between these variables.

 ## Methodology and Results